learn more

 Tactile and optical measurement – Which sensor is suitable for which workpiece

-Flexible multi-sensor systems – Measuring with multiple sensors without restrictions
+Flexible multi-sensor systems – Measure with multiple sensors without restrictions

 File size: 1.6 MB